PixelIndieDev/PermanentlyStopWindows11Updates/README.md

 ## How does it work?
 This simple .reg file modifies Windows Update  to extend the pause expiry date far into the future. it does this by modifying the date saved in the Windows registry, instead of 7 days in the future, it will be set many years in the future.

-## Can I undo the modification?
-Yes, here's how:
-- Open Settings
-- Go to Windows Update
-- Click Resume updates

-and that's it.
-It's that simple

 ## How to use
 Follow these steps carefully